chjiao/TAR-VIR/Guidance for Installing PEHaplo and TAR-VIR.md

 build -f test_data/virus.fa -o virus overlap -S test_data/HIV.sam -x virus -f test_data/virus.fa -c 180 -o virus_recruit.fa
 ```
+-S is followed by the sam file, which is the output of Bowtie. -c is followed by the overlap threshold. -o is followed by the output file name (recruited reads). -x is followed by the index. -f is followed by the read data set.

 The output contains the number of recruited reads for each iteration, e.g.
 ```
 ...